In the guide

 - Key legislation

-When assessing the safety of a product a number of matters are taken into consideration and anyone in the supply chain, including retailers, can be held liable for the supply of unsafe products.
+When assessing the safety of an EAPC, a number of matters are taken into consideration and anyone in the supply chain can be held liable for the supply of unsafe products.

 The law requires that any product sold to consumers must be safe.
 Products should not present any unnecessary risk to anyone when used in a normal or reasonably foreseeable way.
 When assessing the safety of a product, the following must be taken into account: